 Is ADHD Real?

-ADHD, the short form of attention deficit hyperactivity disorder, is a term that is used often today.
+ADHD, the short term for attention deficit hyperactivity disorder, is a term that is used often today.
 It is used to describe a disorder that occurs in around 5-10% of children in Australia, but is also thrown around quite often when describing undiagnosed children who appear hyperactive or inattentive.
 The looseness of the terms’ use could be a reflection of the hard-to-pin-down nature of the disorder.
 ADHD symptoms are such that they can often be confused with typical childhood behaviours.
-And it is precisely the ill-defined nature of the terminology and the disorder that fuels the argument about whether or not ADHD is even a “real” disorder.
+And it is precisely the ill-defined nature of the terminology and the disorder that fuels the argument about whether or not ADHD is even a ‘real’ disorder.

 The Argument Against ADHD